zen-class/zen-class-devops-documentation/Ansible/ansible.md

 - Authentication: Use AWS access key and secret access key as either module arguments or environmental (ENV) variables (Export keys).
 - Write playbook
 - Execute it

+# Notes

++ **Automation:** Ansible is designed to automate repetitive tasks, allowing administrators and developers to focus on more important aspects of their work.
+It provides a declarative approach to automation, where you define the desired state of your systems, and Ansible takes care of bringing them to that state.

++ **Agentless Architecture:** Ansible follows an agentless architecture, meaning that it doesn't require any software or agent to be installed on the managed nodes (systems being controlled by Ansible).
+Instead, it communicates with the nodes over SSH or WinRM (for Windows systems), utilizing the existing SSH or WinRM capabilities.

++ **YAML-based Language:** Ansible playbooks, which are used to define automation tasks, are written in YAML (YAML Ain't Markup Language).
+YAML is a human-readable, structured data format that allows easy creation and modification of playbooks.

++ **Idempotent:** Ansible is idempotent, which means you can run the same playbook multiple times, and it will ensure that the desired state is achieved regardless of the current state.
+This property makes Ansible safe to use and prevents unintended side effects.

++ **Playbooks and Roles:** Ansible uses playbooks to define automation tasks.
+A playbook consists of a set of plays, where each play defines a set of tasks to be executed on a specific group of hosts.
+Playbooks are organized into roles, which provide a way to encapsulate and reuse automation logic across different playbooks.

++ **Inventory:** The inventory file in Ansible contains a list of hosts or groups of hosts that Ansible can manage.
+It allows you to organize your systems into meaningful groups and apply automation tasks selectively to specific hosts or groups.

++ **Modules:** Ansible provides a vast collection of modules that encapsulate specific system operations or tasks.
+Modules are executed on the managed nodes and perform actions such as installing packages, managing files, starting or stopping services, and more.
+Ansible ships with a large number of built-in modules, and you can also create custom modules to meet specific needs.

++ **Ad-Hoc Commands:** Apart from using playbooks, Ansible allows you to run ad-hoc commands directly from the command line.
+Ad-hoc commands are useful for performing quick, one-off tasks or executing simple commands across multiple hosts without the need for a playbook.

++ **Roles and Playbook Reusability:** Roles in Ansible enable you to package automation tasks, variables, and files into reusable components.
+By creating roles, you can structure your playbooks in a modular way, making them easier to understand, maintain, and share.

++ **Integration with Configuration Management Tools:** Ansible can be used in conjunction with other configuration management tools such as Puppet and Chef.
+It provides a bridge between various tools and allows you to leverage Ansible's automation capabilities alongside existing infrastructure management setups.

++ **Community and Ecosystem:** Ansible benefits from a large and active community, which contributes to its ecosystem by sharing playbooks, roles, and modules.
+The Ansible Galaxy, a public repository, provides access to a wide range of pre-built roles and playbooks that you can use as a starting point for your automation tasks.

++ **Extensibility and Customization:** Ansible offers multiple ways to extend and customize its functionality.
+You can create custom modules, plugins, and callbacks to integrate with external systems or implement specific requirements.

++ Integration with Continuous Integration/Continuous Deployment (CI/CD) Pip